zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/handle-custom-data-types.md

 ### Configuring a step/pipeline to use a custom materializer

-ZenML automatically scans your source code for definitions of materializers and registers them for the corresponding data type, so just having a custom materializer definition in your code is enough to enable the respective data type to be used in your pipelines.
+ZenML automatically detects if your materializer is imported in your source code and registers them for the corresponding data type (defined in `ASSOCIATED_TYPES`).
+Therefore, just having a custom materializer definition in your code is enough to enable the respective data type to be used in your pipelines.

-You can explicitly define which materializer to use for a specific step:
+However, it is best practice to explicitly define which materializer to use for a specific step and not rely on the `ASSOCIATED_TYPES` to make that connection:

 ```python
 class MyObj: